bacpop/sparrowhawk-web/README.md

 # Description

 **Note:** this repository is for the web interface of the assembler.
-If you are looking for the assembler itself, that can be run locally, see [sparrowhawk](https://github.com/bacpop/sparrowhawk).
+If you are looking for the assembler itself (that can be run locally) see [sparrowhawk](https://github.com/bacpop/sparrowhawk).

 This web interface aims to offer a way of having a simple website that offers the WebAssembly compiled [sparrowhawk](https://github.com/bacpop/sparrowhawk) assembler.
 It has been developed taking advantage/inspiration from other WebAssembly projects from our group (such as [DATACIN](https://github.com/bacpop/DATACIN)).